learn-co-curriculum/dsc-recursive-functions/README.md

 ## Alternatives

 In this case, a summation problem could be easily replaced by using a while loop.
-This eliminates the need to define function that then makes recursive calls to itself (which creates new scopes).
+This eliminates the need to define a function that then makes recursive calls to itself (which creates new scopes).
 In practice, this can also increase execution performance time.

 ```python